Tascurator/tascurator-documents/docs/docs/modeling.md

 Constraints:

-- The email address must be unique.
+- unique.
 (Landlords cannot create multiple accounts with the same email address).
-- The email address must be in a valid format.
+- in a valid format.

 ### Password